-This chapter provides a brief introduction to the web-based UI console.
+This page provides a brief introduction to the web-based AM admin UI.
 It also lists and describes each command-line interface (CLI) administration tool.

-After you install AM, log in to the AM console as AM administrator,
+After you install AM, log in to the AM admin UI as AM administrator,

 When you log in as the AM administrator,

 amAdmin, you have access to the complete AM admin UI.